pascalpandey/distributed-booking-system/README.md

-﻿# SC4051 Distributed Systems - Facility Booking System Client
+﻿# SC4051 Distributed Systems - Facility Booking System Server

 This is a server implementation for the SC4051 Distributed Systems Course Project: Design and Implementation of A Distributed Facility Booking System at Nanyang Technological University (NTU).